Keonapang/protein-binder-design/README.md

-# NVIDIA BioNeMo: Protein Binder Design for Drug Discovery
+# Adaption of NVIDIA BioNeMo Blueprint: Protein Binder Design

 This workflow is designed for _in silico_ protein binder design by generating binder sequences and predicted structures for the binder and target.
 Unlike the original NVIDIA pipeline, this approach **does not** require running Alphafold2 on cloud GPU.